shentao/vue-global-events/README.md

 ## Advice / Caveats

 - Always `.prevent` events with `.ctrl` and other modifiers as browsers may be using them as shortcuts.
+- Generally use `.stop` when targeting the current component using `target="$parent"`or else the event will continue to bubble.
+Altenernatively, you can manually choose to call `event.stopImmediatePropagation()` in the event handler.
 - Do not use shortcuts that are used by the system or that the browser **does not allow you to `.preventDefault()`**.
 The list includes `Ctrl+Tab`/`Cmd+Tab`, `Ctrl+W`/`Cmd+W`.
 You can find more information [in this StackOverflow answer](https://stackoverflow.com/a/40434403/3384501).
 - Prefer using actual characters to keyCodes whenever possible: `@keydown.+` for detecting the plus sign.
 This is important because symbols and numbers on the digit row will provide different keyCodes depending on the layout used.
 - You can add custom keyCodes to `Vue.config.keyCodes`.
 This is especially useful for numbers on the digit row: add `Vue.config.keyCodes.digit1 = 49` so you can write `@keydown.digit1` because writing `@keydown.1` will trigger when `keyCode === 1`.